 Over 4,000 RCP library books dating from 1780 to 1914 are available online in full, free to download as part of the UK Medical Heritage Library.

-Almost 10,000 archive items and 5,000 library books from 1500 to 1990 are available in full via an online subscription product on the history of science by Wiley Ltd. This content is also freely accessible via browser at the RCP London headquarters or on the library reading room PCs.
+Almost 10,000 archive items and75,000 library books from 1500 to 1990 are available in full via an online subscription product on the history of science by Wiley Ltd. This content is also freely accessible via browsers at the RCP at Regent's Park, London.

 Offers of donations to our collection are always appreciated but be aware that restrictions on space and other resources mean that only some items can be accepted.
 See the library donation form for more information.

-The library and archive catalogues and other collection management documents may contain information about living persons, in relation to collection items.
+The heritage library and archive catalogues as well as other collection management documents may contain information about living persons, in relation to collection items.
 The RCP also keeps records on research visitors, to meet access and security requirements.
+See our full processing statement for details.